The kingdom of Jerusalem was created as a consequence of the First

 Hohenstaufen who claimed the throne as the rightful kings even before the kingdom

 was lost to Egypt.
-As a consequence of this have the title "king of Jerusalem"
+As a consequence of this the title have "king of Jerusalem"

 been used by a very large number of princes from 1291 to the present day even though